 201 Intermediate Dutch.
 F. Selected readings of modern Dutch prose and poetry.
 Review of grammar and syntax.
 Mr. W. Lagerwey.
 202 Intermediate Dutch.
 S. Continuation of 201.
 Mr. W. Lagerway.

 203 Intermediate Dutch.
 F, core.
 A course intended to serve students who already have some knowledge of the Dutch language but who are deficient in their ability to speak, comprehend, and write the language.
 Staff.
 204 Intermediate Dutch.
 S, core.
 A continuation of 203.
 Staff.

-305 DUTCH CLASSICS.
-Core.
+305 DUTCH CLASSICS.\ Core.
 Study and discussion of several Dutch literary texts representative of the classical and modern periods of Dutch literature.
-Because the literature studied is varied from year to year, the course may be repeated for credit.
 Staff.

-306 Dutch Classics.
-Core.
+306 DUTCH CLASSICS.\ Core.
 A continuation of 305.
 Staff.